Carly & Sonny’s Baby Is Born, ‘General Hospital’ Writers Pay Tribute To Beloved Crew Member Donna Messina

 — Steve Burton (@1SteveBurton) December 8, 2018

 Now, it seems that Carly and Sonny’s baby was named Donna as a way to further honor the beloved makeup artist.
 During Monday’s show, Sonny talked about why he had loved his “neighbor” Donna so much.
-By the way that he spoke during this monologue, it seems likely that all of the qualities he noted were likely truly about the real Messina.
+By the way that he spoke during this monologue, it seems likely that all the qualities he noted were likely truly about the real Messina.

 The initial reveal of the name Donna Corinthos for the baby raised some eyebrows among General Hospital fans.
 However, many appear to be quickly embracing the explanation and tie to the beloved Donna Messina as a sweet and touching tribute.